vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

 ::: info W.I.P

-This feature now doesn't take much effect, and we are planning to improve it.
+This feature now doesn’t take much effect, and we are planning to improve it.

 :::